SaschaAndresGrimm/go-EigerZmqReceiver/README.md

 ## Like it?
 Great.
 Feel free to contribute!

+## Bug or Feature Requests?
+Great.
+Feel free to contribute!

 ## Limitations
 - bitshuffle lz4 de-compression is not yet implemented
-- no warranty for performance (which depends on )
+- no warranty for performance (which depends on multiple factors)
+- <32 bit stremaing mode not tested, yet